keanedp/dotfiles/zsh/README.md

 ### Setup

-Install zsh-syntax-highlighting and zsh-completions with your favorite backage manager (brew, pacman, etc...)
+Install zsh-syntax-highlighting and zsh-completions with your favorite package manager (brew, pacman, etc...)

 Create a file named ~/.zshenv